IanBurry/cloudinary-images/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Wordpress as offline CMS by serving images from Cloudinary.
+Serve Wordpress registered images types from Cloudinary.

 == Description ==
 The purpose of Cloudinary-Images is to let you use Wordpress as an "offline" CMS